-Continuing Education Schools in Maine
+Cosmetology Continuing Education Schools in Maine

-- 0 education hours are required to become licensed.
+- 1,500 education hours or 2,500 apprentice hours are required to become licensed.

-- You must renew your license every 1 year.
+- You must renew your license every year.

 - 0 continuing education hours are required to renew your license.

 After you have been doing the same thing for a while, it is all too easy to get stuck in a rut, stale, performing the same tasks over and over again.
 Maybe it is time to tweak your skills just a bit and add something new to your repertoire, or move your career in a slightly different direction.
 It is all about staying fresh, current, and enthusiastic about what you do!
 If you work in the beauty industry as a hairdresser, makeup artist, nail technician, or other service provider, you already know that staying on top of the latest styles and trends is a must, not an option!

 Continuing education opportunities abound.
 Virtually all schools of cosmetology offer them, usually in the evenings and on weekends, when busy professionals might be more available to take them.
 And they are offered in all sorts of areas.
 Some of the larger salons offer their own continuing education programs, often as one day or half day workshops or seminars in a specific technique or product, although you may need to be an employee of the salon to take the course.
 Professional organizations offer workshops and seminars, too, at annual meetings, and often more locally at regional meetings.
-And trade shows showcase the latest products and services under one roof, so you can walk around and check out what is new, and then take some training in it while youre there!
+And trade shows showcase the latest products and services under one roof, so you can walk around and check out what is new, and then take some training in it while you're there!

 Perhaps there is an aspect of the beauty business that particularly fascinates you, and you want to learn more about it, like enhancing customer satisfaction, or understanding the business end of the business better.
 If any of this applies to you, you may want to consider signing up for some continuing education courses in Maine.
-Continuing education is a perfect way to renew and refresh your skills and your enthusiasm, to add to your resume, and possibly to your income.
+Continuing education is a perfect way to renew and refresh your skills - and your enthusiasm, to add to your resume, and possibly to your income.
 It is a way to begin to move in a new direction.
 You can learn new hair styling methods and looks, improve your ability to relate well with clients.
 Or study the finance of beauty salons.

 License renewal period